 Not only did purgatory bring Rome influence and loyalty, it also boosted papal control over nations.
 A Catholic historian explains:

-“It had been said before that the power of God’s vicar extended over two realms, the earthly and the heavenly … From the end of the thirteenth century a third realm was added, the empire [rule] over which was assigned to the Pope by the theologians of the Curia- Purgatory.”
-(Ignaz von Dollinger, The Pope and the Council, 1869, 186-7).
+“It had been said before that the power of God’s vicar extended over two realms, the earthly and the heavenly … From the end of the thirteenth century a third realm was added, the empire [rule] over which was assigned to the Pope by the theologians of the Curia- Purgatory” (Ignaz von Dollinger, The Pope and the Council, 1869, 186-7).

-5. Pagan Origins
+5. Pagan origins

-Purgatory was already known in paganism before its adoption into Catholicism.
-Greek philosopher Plato (427-347 BC) spoke of Orphic teachers in his day “who flock to the rich man’s door, and try to persuade him that they have a power at their command, which they procure from heaven and which enables them by sacrifices and incantation … to amend for any crime committed by the individual himself … Their mysteries deliver us from the torments of the other world, while the neglect of them is punished by an awful doom” (Homer Smith, Man and His Gods, 1952, 127).
+Greek philosopher, Plato (427-347 BC) spoke of Orphic teachers in his day “who flock to the rich man’s door, and try to persuade him that they have a power at their command, which they procure from heaven and which enables them by sacrifices and incantation … to amend for any crime committed by the individual himself … Their mysteries deliver us from the torments of the other world, while the neglect of them is punished by an awful doom” (Homer Smith, Man and His Gods, Brown and Co., 1952, 127).

-Catherine Beyer in her article, Purity and Fire in Zoroastrianism, stated that Zoroastrians also believe that “all souls will be submitted to fire and molten metal to purify them of wickedness.
+Catherine Beyer in her article, Purity and Fire in Zoroastrianism, stated that Zoroastrians believe that “all souls will be submitted to fire and molten metal to purify them of wickedness.
 Godly souls will pass through them unharmed while the souls of the corrupt will burn in anguish.”

-Contrary to pagan systems, the Bible does not suport the idea of an afterlife “third state”.
-Jesus’ consistently spoke of the evil and the good (Mt 5:45) the narrow way and broad way (7:13-14), the wise and foolish virgins (25:2) the sheep and the goat (25:32) without any reference to a “third” or “neutral” group, because there is no “third state.”
-There are only two eternal destinations beyond the grave- Heaven and Hell.
+In contrast to these pagan systems, the Bible doesn’t support the idea of an afterlife “third state”.
+Jesus’ consistently spoke of the evil and the good (Mt.
+5:45) the narrow way and broad way (Mt.
+7:13-14), the wise and foolish virgins (Mt.
+25:2) the sheep and the goat (Mt.
+25:32) without any reference to a “third” or “neutral” group, because there is no “third state.”